Manichaean Diagram of the Universe

 The Manichaean Diagram of the Universe (摩尼教宇宙圖; マニ教宇宙図) is a Yuan dynasty silk painting describing the cosmology of Manichaeism, in other words, the structure of universe according to Manichaean vision.
 The painting in vivid colours on a silk cloth (originally measuring approximately 158 by 60 centimetres) survives in three parts, whose proper relation to one another and digital reconstruction (shown here) was published by Zsuzsanna Gulácsi.

 The painting was discovered by Yutaka Yoshida with his research team in 2010, and identified as a depiction of the cosmos according to the Manichaean religion.
 According to the team, this piece of art was probably produced by a painter from southern China (Zhejiang or Fujian province) around the period of Yuan dynasty, which ruled China from 1271 to 1368; and the only painting currently known that covers Manichaeism's cosmologic view in complete form.
 How and when it was transferred to Japan is a mystery.

 Description

 Under the Manichaean view of the universe, the world is formed by ten layers of heaven and eight layers of the Earth.
 The separated top section depicts paradise, below it are the sun (right) and moon palaces, which are shown in two circles.
-Then the ten layers of heaven, where angels, demons and the twelve zodiac signs are included.
+Then the ten layers of heaven, where angels and the twelve zodiac signs are included.
 Below the ten firmaments of heaven are the eight layers of the Earth, the Mount Meru is shown as a mushroom-shaped mountain on the ground where humans live; and hell is depicted in the lowermost part.